-Additional benefits may be provided including a pension and shift allowances.
-Salaries for meteorologists in the academic sector are usually on university postdoctoral research scales.
-Salaries for meteorologists in other organisations vary.
+You may receive additional benefits such as a pension or shift allowance.
+In the academic sector, your salary will usually be set on university postdoctoral research scales.
+Salaries in private organisations vary.

 Income figures are intended as a guide only.

-Met Office forecasters work shifts because forecasts need to be provided around the clock.
-Typical shift working involves 12-hour shifts covering days and nights.
-Usual working hours are 37 per week.
+Shift work is typical at the Met Office as forecasts need to be provided around the clock.
+It's likely you'll be required to work 12-hour shifts covering days and nights.

 What to expect

-- Many meteorologists work in comfortable, spacious environments, but some work in remote areas, such as the Antarctic, or on military operations where conditions are often more basic.
+- Most work is carried out in comfortable, spacious environments, but depending on the role you may be required to work in remote areas or on military operations, where conditions are often more basic.
 Instrument and measurement scientists often work in the field.